lampepfl/scala3-macro-tutorial/docs/inline.md

 ## scala.compiletime
-The package `scala.compiletime` provides useful metaprogramming abstractions that can be used within `inline` functions to provide custom semantics.
+The package `scala.compiletime` provides useful metaprogramming abstractions that can be used within `inline` methods to provide custom semantics.

 ⮕ [See more here][compiletime]